-Who is this book for?
+Who is this dook for?
+IX

 Understanding Abuse

-What is abuse?

-Healthy relationships

 Is it abuse?
+8

+Why does abuse happen?
+10

+Is there a pattern to abuse?
+12

+The effects of abuse 14

-Diversity and abuse
+Diversity and abuse 16

-Women living in poverty
+Women living in poverty 18

-Women in rural communities
+Women in rural communities 18

 Women with disabilities 19

-African Nova Scotian women
+African Nova Scotian women 20

-Indigenous women
+Indigenous women 21

-Immigrant women
+Immigrant women 24

-2SLGBTQQIA+
+2SLGBTQQIA+ people

-Emergencies
+Emergencies 29

 What to do in an emergency

-Emergency Bag Checklist

 Leaving in an emergency

 What happens when the police are called?

 What happens if the police lay charges?

 What happens if Child Protection gets involved?

-Safety Planning
+Safety Planning 45

 Are you safe?

-A safety plan
+A safety plan 47

-Safety Plan Checklist

-Support for your partner
+Support for your partner 49

 Finding a counsellor or support person

-Counsellor Checklist

-Do I Stay or Leave?
-51

-How safe is it to stay?

-What if I am worried about my safety?

-Deciding to stay

-Deciding to leave

-Internet and computer safety

-Abuse in the workplace

-Once you have left

-Where can I live?

-Apartment Checklist

-What if I do not have enough money?